 South Pollard Street between Lee and Washington Avenues is a great stroll for getting to know a little about Vinton.
 Locally-owned shops, a spinning barber pole, a new public library, and the iconic clock greet you along the way, as does the smell of food.
-Enjoy craft beer at Twin Creeks Brewing Company and authentic Asian flavors at Red Jasmine Thai Cuisine.
+Enjoy craft beer at Twin Creeks Brewing Company and delicious burgers at FarmBurguesa.

 8. Crystal Spring Avenue - Roanoke

 This tree-lined street in south Roanoke features quaint cottages, beautiful pink dogwoods, well-manicured lawns, and really great food at the end.
 A stroll down Crystal Spring Avenue must always include a stop at The River and Rail, a farm-to-table delight with craft cocktails, too.
-You can also make some new friends at Fork in the Alley, a quaint neighborhood pub, and pick up a few sweet treats at Viva La Cupcake.
+You can also make some new friends at Fork in the Alley, a quaint neighborhood pub with an awesome outdoor patio space.